 Another huge factor linking the age of the female to fertility problems are health issues and illness.
-The older the female, the more apt she is to suffer from age related conditions such as diabetes and high blood pressure.
-These condition can all play a huge part in the conception and implantation of a fertilized egg.
+The older the female, the more apt she is to suffer from age-related conditions such as diabetes and high blood pressure.
+These conditions can all play a huge part in the conception and implantation of a fertilized egg.

 While the older woman has the ability to conceive, age-related issues may present themselves making it harder for the aging female to become a mother than her younger counterpart.
 With the advent of fertility drugs and infertility treatments, women are giving birth to children well into their 40’s.
 Just because the female body is aging does not mean there is no chance of starting a family later in life.

 - Broekmans FJ, Soules MR, Fauser BC.
 Ovarian aging: mechanisms and clinical consequences.
 Endocr Rev. 2009 Aug;30(5):465-93.